 - Do not use abrasive porcelain-cleaning powders.
 These are too abrasive and contain chlorine and ammonia, either of which will permanently discolor gelcoat and paint. - Never use nail polish remover (acetone) or any ketone solvents. - Use diluted household detergents to remove surface soil and stains.
-Before using a given brand, check to make sure it contains no chlorine or ammonia. - Alcohol can be used to remove difficult stains.
+Before using a given brand, check to make sure it contains no chlorine or ammonia.

+- Alcohol can be used to remove difficult stains.
 But it must be promptly washed off with mild detergent and water. - Minor scratches and deeper stains that do not penetrate the gelcoat may be removed by light sanding and buffing.

-4. Permanently Moored or Docked Boats
+5. Special Care For Boats That Are Moored or Docked Boats

-If permanently moored in salt water or fresh water, your boat will collect marine growth on its bottom.
+If permanently moored or docked in salt water or fresh water, your boat will collect marine growth on its bottom.
 This will detract from the boat's beauty and greatly affect its performance.
 There are two methods of preventing this: